BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 644	start-dockerd-with-systemd.end - end of /etc/docker/start-dockerd-with-systemd.sh script which creates 10-override.conf file and moves it into /etc/systemd/system/docker.service.d directory and runs /bin/systemctl daemon-reload so docker.service will use latest copy of file dockerd-configuration-file.service to

+### Note:
 #### Need to clean this up
+Comment: May need to add code in near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing

 add steps about updating dockerd flags and pushing the changes out

 #### System OS script tested